-Join the St. Croix Valley as we read Lab Girl by Hope Jahren
+Join the St. Croix Valley we read The Latehomecomer by Kao Kalia Yang

-The NEA Big Read in the St. Croix Valley is a one book, one community program that brings together residents from throughout the St. Croix Valley around a common book.
-ArtReach is pleased to announce that in 2020 programming will include a variety of literary, visual and performing arts opportunities centered on themes found in Lab Girl.
+The NEA Big Read in the St. Croix Valley is a one book, one community program that brings together residents from throughout the St. Croix Valley in Minnesota and Wisconsin around a common book.
+ArtReach is pleased to announce the 2021 programming will include a variety of literary, visual and performing arts opportunities centered on themes found in The Latehomecomer by Kao Kalia Yang.

 Read the book